 For purposes of this opinion, we have reviewed the Merger Agreement, the Proxy Statement/Prospectus, the Registration Statement, and such other documents and matters of law and fact as we have considered necessary or appropriate.
-We have assumed that (i) the Mergers will be consummated pursuant to and in accordance with the terms of the Merger Agreement and in the manner described in the Registration Statement (and no transaction or condition described therein and affecting this opinion will be waived by any party to the Merger Agreement); (ii) the statements concerning the Mergers and the parties thereto set forth in the Merger Agreement and the Registration Statement are true, complete and correct and will remain true, complete and correct at all times up to and including the Second Effective Time and thereafter; (iii) any such statements made in the Merger Agreement or the Registration Statement qualified by knowledge, intention, belief or any other similar qualification are true, complete and correct, and will remain true, complete and correct at all times up to and including the Second Effective Time and thereafter, in each case as if made without such qualification, (iv) on the Closing Date, Abbott and St. Jude Medical will deliver to us customary representations that will be true, complete and correct without regard to any qualification based on belief, knowledge, materiality or similar qualification and that will have been executed by appropriate and authorized officers of Abbott and St. Jude Medical, (v) the parties to the Merger Agreement have complied with, and if applicable, will continue to comply with, their respective covenants and agreements contained in the Merger Agreement and (vi) Abbott, St. Jude Medical and their respective subsidiaries will treat the Mergers for United States federal income tax purposes in a manner consistent with the opinion set forth below.
+We have assumed that (i) the Mergers will be consummated pursuant to and in accordance with the terms of the Merger Agreement and in the manner described in the Registration Statement (and no transaction or condition described therein and affecting this opinion will be waived by any party to the Merger Agreement); (ii) the statements concerning the Mergers and the parties thereto set forth in the Merger Agreement and the Registration Statement are true, complete and correct at all times up to and including the Second Effective Time and thereafter; (iii) any such statements made in the Merger Agreement or the Registration Statement qualified by knowledge, intention, belief or any other similar qualification are true, complete and correct, and will remain true, complete and correct at all times up to and including the Second Effective Time and thereafter, in each case as if made without such qualification, (iv) the statements and representations made by Abbott and St. Jude Medical in their respective officer's certificates dated as of the date hereof and delivered to us for purposes of this opinion (the "Officer's Certificates") are true, complete and correct as of the date hereof and will remain true, complete and correct at all times up to and including the Second Effective Time without regard to any qualification based on belief, knowledge, materiality or similar qualification, (v) the parties to the Merger Agreement have complied with, and if applicable, will continue to comply with, their respective covenants and agreements contained in the Merger Agreement and (vi) Abbott, St. Jude Medical and their respective subsidiaries will treat the Mergers for United States federal income tax purposes in a manner consistent with the opinion set forth below.
 If any of the above described assumptions are untrue for any reason or if the Mergers are consummated in a manner that is different from the manner described in the Merger Agreement or the Registration Statement, our opinion as expressed below may be adversely affected.